 The Myers Way® relieves and reverses your symptoms, helps you get off your harsh medication, and enables you to live a healthy, energetic, and pain-free life.
-This approach rests on four pillars, each of which has been tested through extensive research and has seen amazing results with thousands of patients over my own years of practice as a physician and while empowering the world to achieve optimal health through Amy Myers MD®.
+This approach rests on four pillars, each of which has been tested through extensive research.
+I have seen amazing results with thousands of patients over my own years of practice as a physician all while empowering the world to achieve optimal health through Amy Myers MD®.

 Pillar I: Heal Your Gut